 The 21st Century has seen unprecedented changes in the country’s education system.
-First due to technology, and now with the outbreak of the global coronavirus which has brought about more virtual education.
-As we discussed in our recent podcast about a teacher's perspective on the state of education, these ever-increasing online options have made the world a smaller place, and teachers are now able to incorporate resources from other parts of the world in their teaching.
-But with the internet being a vast domain, it can be difficult to select the best ones.
-So here are some of our picks of the best resources, from outside the US, that teachers can use in 2020.
+First due to technology, and now with the outbreak of the global coronavirus, which has brought about more virtual education.
+As we discussed in our recent podcast about a teacher's perspective on the state of education, these ever-increasing virtual learning options have made the world smaller, and teachers can now incorporate resources from other parts of the world in their teaching.
+But with the internet being a vast domain, it cannot be easy to select the best ones.
+So here are some of our picks of the best resources from outside the US that teachers can use in 2020.

-Virtual education shouldn’t be restricted to the basics of English, math, and science.
+Virtual education shouldn’t be restricted to English, math, and science basics.
 It is just as important for children to get a rich learning experience that includes the arts.
-With the Royal Opera House’s online learning platform children can explore the opera, ballet and theater.
-With over ten weeks of exciting resources, students can get a gradual entry into the world of theater where they learn to not only act and sing but also get a look at the behind-the-scenes action!
+The Royal Opera House’s online learning platform allows children to explore opera, ballet, and theater.
+With over ten weeks of exciting resources, students can gradually enter the world of theater, where they learn to not only act and sing but also get a look at the behind-the-scenes action.

-National Gallery Singapore hosts a children’s festival by the name of Small Big Dreamers, and this year they’ve included an exclusive online exhibit.
+National Gallery Singapore hosts a children’s festival named Small Big Dreamers, and this year they’ve included an exclusive online exhibit.
 Teachers can augment their arts curriculum with the range of activities that their online exhibit offers, including:

 The Artist’s Studio

 Play and Discover (includes woodcarving, composition, and digital still life painting, among others)